john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

     year = 1936
     gold_medals = ["long jump", "100m sprint", "long jump", "200m sprint", "4x100m sprint relay"]

-#### Batteries Included

-That's the Python motto.
-The author of the first version of Python, [Guido von Rossom](http://en.wikipedia.org/wiki/Benevolent_dictator_for_life), has started a culture in the Python community that code should be easy to use.
-To that end, Python comes with a large collection of [standard libraries](https://en.wikipedia.org/wiki/Standard_library).
-Python comes with a wide range of tools to do the sorts of things that people frequently want to do with a computer programming language: complex math, random numbers, calendars, dates and times, dealing with *.zip files, communicating over the internet with HTTP, reading CSV files, you name it.

 ## Why Python?

 > You'll never find a programming language that frees you from the burden of clarifying your ideas.